Research

 Following research is ongoing.

-- Predicting Equity Premium with Shrinkage Estimation Guided by Economic Theory
+- Equity Premium Prediction with Shrinkage Estimation Guided by Economic Theory

 with Xiaobin Liu, Yanchu Liu and Tao Zeng

-Abstract: We demonstrate that economic linkages between predictors and real economy, along with theory-implied parameter restrictions, can substantially enhance the out-of-sample forecasting performance of equity premium predictions.
-We introduce a novel empirical Bayes (EB) framework that effectively captures these economic relationships while accommodating theoretical constraints on predictor coefficients.
-Our proposed EB methodology is data-driven and optimally shrinks coefficient estimates toward an intermediate value between unrestricted OLS estimates and theory-implied restricted estimates.
-Empirical applications to equity premium prediction reveal improved forecasting performance across numerous established predictors.
-Using two comprehensive datasets, we document the superior performance of EB forecasting compared to traditional OLS methods.
+Abstract: We demonstrate that economic linkages between predictors and the real economy, combined with theory-implied parameter restrictions, substantially enhance out-of-sample equity premium forecasting performance.
+We introduce a novel empirical Bayes (EB) framework that captures these economic relationships while accommodating theoretical constraints on predictor coefficients.
+Our EB methodology optimally shrinks coefficient estimates toward intermediate values between unrestricted OLS estimates and theory-implied restricted estimates.
+Empirical applications reveal improved forecasting performance across numerous established predictors.
+Using two comprehensive datasets, we document superior EB forecasting performance compared to traditional OLS methods.
 The improvements become particularly pronounced when implementing classic economic constraints following Campbell and Thompson (2008) and Pettenuzzo, Timmermann, and Valkanov (2014).
-These findings provide new insights into the crucial role of economic theory in time-series predictability and demonstrate how theory-implied parameter restrictions can enhance predictive accuracy.
-Our results underscore the importance of incorporating economic structure into forecasting models.
+These findings provide new insights into the crucial role of economic theory in time-series predictability and demonstrate how theory-implied parameter restrictions enhance predictive accuracy.